MicrosoftDocs/azure-devops-yaml-schema/task-reference/nuget-command-v2.md

 **`packagesToPush`** - **Path to NuGet package(s) to publish**<br>
 Input alias: `searchPatternPush`. `string`.
 Required when `command = push`.
 Default value: `$(Build.ArtifactStagingDirectory)/**/*.nupkg;!$(Build.ArtifactStagingDirectory)/**/*.symbols.nupkg`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Specifies he pattern to match or path to `nupkg` files to be uploaded.
+Specifies the pattern to match or path to `nupkg` files to be uploaded.
 Multiple patterns can be separated by a semicolon.
 <!-- :::editable-content-end::: -->
 <br>